Skip to main content

 Kratom is not regulated by the FDA, which means that there's no oversight regarding its sale.
 This could put users at risk for taking substances they're not aware of or experiencing possible dangerous drug interactions.

-"You could be buying what you think has Kratom, but it could be mixed with all kinds of other substances," Cook said.
+"You could be buying what you think has Kratom, but it could be mixed with all kinds of other substances," Cook explains.
 "You're actually getting a product that they didn't buy into."

 It's possible for users to stop using Kratom on their own—depending on how much they've been taking and for how long.
 Others, though, may go through withdrawal symptoms and need to get help.